mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 - People to continue work on their DAOs and DTOs and code reviews.

 Attendees = Emma, Mark, Josh, Matt, Juan

+## MEETING 27-04-2020
+- The group decided to move the dealine for work completion back because some people had still not meet the deadline.

+## MEETING 29-04-2020
+- Nothing much was discussed.
+Just that everyone was OK and the deadline was Monday.